-This article was first published on 18 January 2019 and updated to reflect latest benefits rolled out in the light of the COVID-19 outbreak.
-Additional reporting by Angela Koo.
+This article was first published on 18 January 2019 and updated to reflect latest benefits.
+Additional reporting by Jorinda Hsu.

-With over 900,000 members, NTUC is one of the most popular membership programmes in Singapore.
+With over 2.3 million members, NTUC’s Plus!
+Rewards Programme is one of the most popular memberships in Singapore.
+There are 5 different types of cards available for the membership, but only 2 cards are for NTUC members – NTUC Plus!
+Card and NTUC Plus!
+Visa debit/credit card.
+Non-union members would not be eligible for the Visa debit/credit card as only NTUC member can apply for them.
 But what exactly does it mean to be an NTUC member and is it worth the annual subscription of $117?

 We examine the monetary and non-monetary benefits that NTUC members get to enjoy to help you decide.

 The NTUC membership is administered by the National Trades Union Congress, a national confederation of trade unions, as well as a network of professional associations and partners across all sectors in Singapore.

 There are two types of membership available – Ordinary Branch and General Branch.
 If the company you are employed under has a relationship with their respective union, you will become an ordinary member under the union.

 The union will represent Ordinary Branch members in wage negotiations and workplace issues.
 On the other hand, General Branch members do not have such rights, but can still enjoy the same social benefits as Ordinary Branch members, such as NTUC FairPrice rebates, Plus!
 Rewards and NTUC Club facilities.

 To be eligible for a membership, applicants need to be at least 16 years of age, and they must not be personnel from the Singapore Police Force, Singapore Prisons, Auxiliary Police Bodies, foreign domestic workers and full-time students.
 The monthly subscription is $9 a month, with the exception for the month of December, where the subscription is $18.